alvr-org/ALVR/wiki/Troubleshooting.md

 ALVR needs a working graphics driver to be installed in order to work.

-**On linux**, you also need to make sure you have `x264` for base software encoding to work and either `vaapi` on AMD or `cuda` on NVIDIA for hardware encoders to work.
+**On linux**, you also need to make sure you have either `vaapi` on AMD or `cuda` on NVIDIA for hardware encoders to work.

 ALVR starts launching, but gets stuck on "ALVR is not responding..."
 ===

 With ALVR versions >= 20.0, some antivirus software can prevent ALVR from launching SteamVR.
 Try disabling any antivirus other than Windows Defender (McAfee, Norton, etc.), reboot, then try again.
 If the issue persists, make sure you don't have an instance of ALVR or SteamVR running in the background (check in Task Manager).
 If you continue having issues, hop in the [ALVR Discord server](https://discord.gg/KbKk3UM), and we'll do our best to help you get it sorted out.

-ALVR starts fine, but...
+ALVR starts fine, but
 ===

 This section has some advice for when ALVR shows an error (or sometimes warning) pop-up.
 This could be either a yellow pop-up in the setup window (`ALVR Dashboard.exe`) or a separate pop-up when you connect with a headset.